Our Complaints Policy

 - The findings of the investigation.

 - The action that will be taken to resolve the issue.

-Complaints to the Legal Ombudsman must usually be made within six months of the date of our final decision on your complaint and within 12 months of you believing that there is an issue that warrants a complaint.
+Complaints to the Legal Ombudsman must usually be made within six months of the date of our final response to your complaint and one year from the date of the act or omission being complained about, or one year from the date when you should have realised that there was cause for complaint.
 For further information, you should contact the Legal Ombudsman.